 A comprehensive hearing assessment will enable the audiologist to pinpoint reasons for hearing loss and, more importantly, to outline steps for treatment.
 Treatment might be as easy as the removal of excessive earwax.
 For more degenerative afflictions, hearing aids and other assisted listening devices may be recommended.
 While hearing aids have carried a traditional stigma that lessens their adoption, modern digital technology has evolved to craft aids that are both less visible as well as more easily controlled by devices such as a smartphone.

-In addition to technological solutions, there are behavioral strategies that can be employed to improve communication among those with hearing loss.
+In addition to technological solutions, there are behavioural strategies that can be employed to improve communication among those with hearing loss.
 For example, reducing background noise, choosing better public meeting places, or focusing on visual clues can all boost a person’s hearing ability.
-In fact, organizations such as the Canadian Hearing Society as well as other audiology clinics, often offer classes and workshops on implementing such behavioral strategies.
+In fact, organizations such as the Canadian Hearing Society as well as other audiology clinics, often offer classes and workshops on implementing such behavioural strategies.

 Adult hearing loss is a real problem for thousands of persons.
 If you or someone you love suffers from apparent hearing loss, it is important to take steps to get help.
 Schedule time with an audiologist and create an action plan for treatment and care.
 The sooner the treatment, the better the quality of life for all persons involved.